ChuFishEcologyLab/Watershed_prioritization/README.md

 # Watershed_prioritization

-This folder includes the data, analyses, and Shiny app built to visualize the results of efforts to priortize watersheds within Canada for four freshwater fish conservation objectives including:
+This folder includes the data, analyses, and Shiny app built to visualize the results of efforts to prioritize watersheds within Canada for four freshwater fish conservation objectives including:
 - i) area-based protection;
 - ii) habitat restoration;
 - iii) species at risk management; or